cpressey/Some-Games-of-Note/article/Classic Computer Games.md

 *   schema: Computer game

-These are my recollections of a number of computer games, where "computer" means "runs on a computer but is not a [video game](Video%20Games%20of%20Note.md) nor a [text adventure](Classic%20Text%20Adventures.md)".
+These are my recollections of a number of computer games, where "computer" means "runs on a computer but is not a [video game](Arcade%20Games%20of%20Note.md) nor a [text adventure](Classic%20Text%20Adventures.md)".
-In practice, this means roughly "strategy or puzzle game", whether real-time or turn-based.
+In practice, this means roughly "simulation, strategy or puzzle game", whether real-time or turn-based.

 You may have heard of many of these games.